consequently/consequently-hugo/content/presentation/2021/proofs-for-star-and-perp.md

 +++
 date = "2021-12-10T13:00:00+01:00"
-title = "Proofs with Star and Perp&ndash;pluralism and proofs for different logics" host = "Current Debates in the Philosophy of Logic Seminar, European Network for the Philosophy of Logic" publishdate = "2021-12-10" author = "Greg Restall"
+title = "Proofs with Star and Perp: pluralism and proofs for different logics" host = "Current Debates in the Philosophy of Logic Seminar, European Network for the Philosophy of Logic" publishdate = "2021-12-10" author = "Greg Restall"